Minors & Adolescents

 Other useful resources include the National Children's Alliance, The National Center for Missing & Exploited Children, and the Capacity Building Center for States

 Specific vulnerabilities of minors make them targets of traffickers.
 Those include:

 There are significant intersections between child maltreatment, delinquency, and human trafficking.
 Victims of trafficking are often involved in the child welfare and juvenile justice systems.
 Service providers have identified that the same risk factors that contribute to child maltreatment make these children vulnerable to the power of traffickers.
 It is also increasingly recognized that children who have been maltreated have a greater risk of juvenile delinquency, particularly when their trauma is left untreated and unresolved, making youth in the juvenile justice system also vulnerable to the power of traffickers.
 Youth may present to various systems as compliant or participatory in criminal acts when, in fact, they are victims of human trafficking.
 Additionally, minors are often compelled by traffickers to engage in criminal behavior such as drug dealing and prostitution.
-Given the complicated legal and custodial issues related to minors, it is advisable to invite representatives from child protection, child advocacy centers, and the juvenile justice system to be involved in the task force (see Section 3.1 on Task Force Membership and Management).
+Given the complicated legal and custodial issues related to minors, it is advisable to invite representatives from child protection, child advocacy centers, and the juvenile justice system to be involved in the task force.

 Support for Foreign National and U.S. Citizen Juvenile Victims